preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 This document is intended to guide you through upgrading an existing Preact 8.x application to Preact X and is divided in 3 main sections

-Preact X brings many new exciting features such as `Fragments`, `hooks` and much improved compatibility with the react ecosystem.
-We tried to keep any breaking changes to the minimum possible, but couldn't eliminate all of them completely without compromising on our Feature set.
+Preact X brings many new exciting features such as `Fragments`, `hooks` and much improved compatibility with the React ecosystem.
+We tried to keep any breaking changes to the minimum possible, but couldn't eliminate all of them completely without compromising on our feature set.

 ---